-PhD students must complete all requirements of the degree program within 7 years of initial enrollment if they are in the Environmental Health, Exercise Physiology and Applied Nutrition, Global Public Health Sciences, Health and Biomedical Data Sciences, Health Policy or Social and Behavioral Sciences programs or within 8 years of initial enrollment if they are in the Epidemiology program.
+PhD students must complete all requirements of the degree program within 7 years of initial enrollment if they are in the Environmental Health, Epidemiology, Exercise Physiology and Applied Nutrition, Global Public Health Sciences, Health and Biomedical Data Sciences, Health Policy or Social and Behavioral Sciences programs.
 Students are expected to be actively engaged in their course of study throughout their time in the PhD program.
 For more information, see Section on "Maintaining Good Academic Standing."

 Typically, students complete most coursework over a two year period.
 Most students take the comprehensive exams in the summer of the 2nd year of the program and defend their dissertation proposal in their 3rd year.
-While PhD programs allow for 7-8 years (depending on the program and matriculation year), we encourage students to maintain a schedule of classes and achievements to enable them to complete the program in 4-5 years or sooner.
+While PhD programs allow for 7 years (depending on the matriculation year), we encourage students to maintain a schedule of classes and achievements to enable them to complete the program in 4-5 years or sooner.
 Progress towards completion of the PhD program will be monitored, and an annual review will take place each year in order to ensure timely progress is being made.
 Please consult your program guide and advisor for developing your timeline.
 The timeline will vary by student depending on background of the student and goals within the program.